 You’ll keep coming back to the Power Struggle stage until you learn to love each other’s differences and fight in a way that deepens your intimacy and connection instead of eroding it.

 Lastly, please leave me a comment below and let me know which of the 5 relationship stages your relationship is in.
-If you enjoyed this article and would like to learn more, you can get on my mailing list (by entering your email in the box below the comments) and I’ll send you a free video training on how to stop fighting and start being happy.
+If you enjoyed this article and would like to learn more, you can get on my mailing list (by entering your email in the box below the comments) and I’ll send you a free video training on how to stop fighting and start being happy together.